|(Sterling State Park, on Lake Erie, in Monroe|

 I meet a lot of control freaks and controlees.
-Many marriages are the coming together of these two anti-types.
+Many marriages are the coming together of these anti-types.
 Every control freak needs a controlee, and vice versa.
 I call these "master/slave" marriages.

 "Control" is the antithesis of "trust."
 Trust is huge in the Jesus-life, and life in general, since we control so very, very little.